Skip to main content

 Configure the Loop Block

-Now, Robert wants to merge the data related to care providers and time slots in the output, so he dives into the Loop Block configuration.
+Now, Robert wants to merge the data related to care providers and time slots into the output, so he dives into the Loop Block configuration.

 A Loop Block with Loop List and Additional Loop Output configured